IDEF6

-IDEF6 or Integrated Definition for Design Rationale Capture is a method to facilitate the acquisition, representation, and manipulation of the design rationale used in the development of enterprise systems.
+IDEF6 (Integrated Definition for Design Rationale Capture) is a method to facilitate the acquisition, representation, and manipulation of the design rationale used in the development of enterprise systems.
 This method, that wants to define the motives that drive the decision-making process, is still in development.

 Rationale is the reason, justification, underlying motivation, or excuse that moved the designer to select a particular strategy or design feature.
 More simply, rationale is interpreted as the answer to the question, “Why is this design being done in this manner?”
 Most design methods focus on what the design is (i.e., on the final product, rather than why the design is the way it is).

 IDEF6 is part of the IDEF family of modeling languages in the field of systems and software engineering.

 Overview

 When explicitly captured, design rationale typically exists in the form of unstructured textual comments.
 In addition to making it difficult, if not impossible to find relevant information on demand, lack of a structured method for organizing and providing completeness criteria for design rationale capture makes it unlikely that important information will be documented.
 Unlike design methods which serve to document WHAT a design is (Design Specification), the IDEF6 Design Rationale Capture Method is targeted at capturing: